-The proposal generally complies with the aims, objectives and design parameters contained in State Environmental Planning Policy No 65 - Design Quality of Residential Apartment Development and Marrickville Local Environmental Plan 2011.
+The modified proposal generally complies with the aims, objectives and design parameters contained in State Environmental Planning Policy No 65 - Design Quality of Residential Apartment Development and Marrickville Local Environmental Plan 2011.
 The proposal is generally consistent Marrickville Development Control Plan 2011.
-The development will not result in any significant impacts on the amenity of adjoining premises and the streetscape.
+The modified development will not result in any significant impacts on the amenity of adjoining premises or the streetscape and is considered to be in the public interest.